Demand forecasting

 • Asset utilization

-Accounting for usage hours, travelled kilometers, on-offs, landings, etc.
+Accounting for running hours, travelled kilometers/mileage, on-offs, cycles, landings, etc.

 • Failure behavior